Lemoncode/react-hooks-by-example/02-use-state-object/Readme.md

 # Steps

-- We will take as starting point sample _00 boilerplate_ copy the content of the project to a fresh folder an execute _npm install_.
+- We will take as starting point sample _00 boilerplate_.
+Copy the content of the project to a fresh folder an execute _npm install_.

 ```bash